truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/UsingISCSIShares.md

 ---
-title: "Using an ISCSI Share"
+title: "Using an iSCSI Share"
 description: "This article provides information on setting up a Linux or Windows system to use a TrueNAS-configured iSCSI block share."
 weight: 40
 tags: